ingenium-lidar/ingenium_lidar_main_system_jazzy/README.md

 # ingenium_cartographer

 &nbsp; &nbsp; &nbsp; This branch of the repository contains bash scripts and config files for slamming data for the Wheaton College Tel Shimron lidar project.
-This branch is built on ROS2 Humble Hawksbill, since LIO-SAM does not yet work with ROS2 Jazzy Jalisco.
-As of this writing (August 2025) this branch is NOT complete, and NOT functional.
+This branch is built on ROS2 Jazzy Jalisco.
+As of this writing (May 2026) this branch is NOT complete, and NOT functional.

 ![Screenshot](blanchard.png)

-## A Brief Note About Comments

-Abraham's comments are denoted by #AB

-Milan's comments are denoted by #MS

-Finn's comments are denoted by #FK

 ## Installation Instructions

+0. Select the variant of this package that you want to install.

+    The valid arguments are:

+    - `dev-jazzy`
+    - `dev-humble` [DEPRECATED!]
+    - `rpi`
+    - `slam`
+    - `sl`
+    - `--help`

+    The `--help` option provides more information about the different options.

+    `dev-jazzy` is intended for use on the Ubuntu 24.04.1 LTS Desktop developer laptop for a LiDAR project.

+    `dev-humble` is intended for an Ubuntu 22.04.5 LTS Desktop developer project which requires ROS Humble (in our case, this exists to facilitate work with LIO-SAM).

+    `rpi` is intended for use on an Ubuntu 24.04.2 LTS Server installation on a Raspberry Pi 3.
+It exclusively installs the dependencies and packages needed for recording data from the LiDAR puck and IMU.

+    `slam` is currently almost identical to `dev-humble`, except that it assumes a WSL installation and installs Gnome GUI before running `dev-humble`.

+    For more details on `sl`, see the help menu.

+1. Once you have decided which variant you would like to run, insert the relevant argument into the following template:

+    `bash <(curl -L tinyurl.com/ingenium-lidar-install) [arg]`

+    For example, to print the help menu without installing anything, I would run

+    `bash <(curl -L tinyurl.com/ingenium-lidar-install) --help` in terminal.

+    To install the ROS Jazzy-flavored development environment, I would run

+    `bash <(curl -L tinyurl.com/ingenium-lidar-install) --dev-jazzy`

+    Ommitting a parameter is the same as calling `--help`.

+2. If these are not working, there is an alternative method below.

+## Instructions for Gathering and Processing Data

+0. Connect your LiDAR Hardware (this is tested with a Velodyne VLP-32C Ultra Puck) and IMU (this is tested with a LORD Microstrain 3DM-GX5-15/3DM-GX5-AR) to the data gathering device.
+Run `./record_to_bag.sh`.
+This should procduce a .mcap file in `~/Documents/Data`

+1. On the fastest available computer, run `./process_bag.sh /path/to/your/mcap/file.mcap`.
+[NOTE: The dependencies for this script are not included in the minimal installation for Raspberry Pi!]
+[NOTE: this script is not yet functional!]

+## Instructions for Downloading a Single File from GitHub with the Command Line

+1. On the GitHub website, navigate to the file you want to download and open the preview

+2. On the upper right of the page, select "Raw" and copy the URL

+3. On your device, run

+`wget -O [new_file_name] https://raw.githubusercontent.com/[my_user_name]/[my_repository]/refs/heads/[my_branch]/[name_of_my_file]`

+For example, to download `RPi_Default_Apps_Installer.sh`, run:

+`wget -O RPi_Default_Apps_Installer.sh https://raw.githubusercontent.com/JohannesByle/ingenium_cartographer/refs/heads/jazzy/RPi_Default_Apps_Installer.sh`

+## Alternative Installation Instructions

+If you'd rather not run a random bash script straight off the web, you can use this method to download and inspect the relevant file before you run it.

 0. Use wget to download `install.sh` from the internet.
 We provide a tinyurl link to simplify this process.
 The appropriate command is